Sunr1seColours/Cpp-classes/README.md

 ## Vector
 My realization of std::vector container.\
 It has the same methods as std::vector has.
-Also there is an Iterator class to make access due pointers in Vector.
+Also there is an Iterator class to make access via pointers in Vector.